Baba (2002 film): Release

 This high-budget production was sold at a record price of ₹17 crore to distributors, but the film yielded a share of ₹13 crore worldwide.
 So, Rajinikanth volunteered to return almost 25% of the investment.
 In Coimbatore distribution territory, Baba was sold for ₹1.5 crore.
 This record remained unbroken until Chandramukhi, another Rajnikanth film.

-V. Nagaraj was the distributor of the film for Malaysia.
+The film made RM 2 million in Malaysia but only broke even due to the high cost of distributing the movie.

 Reception

-The film was praised for its technical and production values, as well as the performances of the cast, while there was criticism towards the lack of narrative focus in the first half, leading to the film's excessive length and uneven pace.
-It also left some Rajinikanth fans polarized, with many speculating that the film could be a political campaign of sorts for himself.
-In contrast, others confused about the message this film was intending to convey.
+Malathi Rangarajan of The Hindu wrote, "You tend to think of Badsha even as you watch Baba and you wonder at the magic of the former, which still remains unsurpassed".
+A critic from IANS rated the film 2.5/5 stars and wrote, "A large dose of spiritualism, blended with the usual Rajini-style of mannerisms and punch lines, and some graphics [...]
+A bit of an uncertain and confusing cocktail".
+A critic from Sify rated the film 3/5 and wrote, "Rajnikanth's much hyped Baba is a total let down even for his die-hard fans!
+The film lacks mass appeal and looks more like a propaganda movie for the 'Hindutva' brigade".

 Controversy

 Ramadoss, a politician from Pattali Makkal Katchi (PMK) condemned Rajinikanth for posing with beedis in the film and playing the role of a chain smoker in the film, which glorified smoking and drinking and encouraged Tamil youth to pick up those habits.
 PMK volunteers attacked theatres which screened the film Baba and usurped film rolls, and burnt it.
 Amidst such controversies and negative criticism, Rajinikanth kept himself away from acting.
 Despite this, a few novice directors approached him with scripts, all of which he rejected.